The IDLffVideoRead class can be used to open video files in a variety of formats and read out frames of video, samples of audio, and packets of data.

 Examples

 The following example uses a NASA video displaying the coronal mass ejection (CME) event of Aug.
-31, 2012, available online (see Resources and References, below) or in the \examples\data directory of your IDL installation.
+31, 2012, located in the \examples\data directory of your IDL installation.

 CME.mp4 video courtesy NASA's Solar Dynamics Observatory (SDO)and Solar Heliospheric Observatory (SOHO).